robindrost/docs-1/docs/README.md

-# Home
+# Livery Docs

-Documentation for Ex Machina Group Livery.
+Ex Machina Group Livery documentation.

 Please find links to documentation of our SDKs in the sidebar.